top of page

 Search

-A Horsewoman from Harlingen in the Highlands—Hiking the Cape Wrath Trail
+A Horsewoman From Harlingen in the Highlands—Hiking the Cape Wrath Trail

 May 2017.
 One of the Frisian bastards set out to hike the Cape Wrath Trail in Scotland—a roughly 300-kilometer trek through the remote upper north-western Highlands.
 The journey began at the settlement of Inbhir Garadh (Invergarry) and stretched all the way to the isolated lighthouse on the cliffs of Cape Wrath, and its tiny café, The Ozone.
 One might call it the End of the Universe.
 The fourth day of the hike was both hell and heaven: a day of miscalculations, wrong turns,